Anabelle374/ImmersiveModelLakeMead/README.md

 ## Software Needed
 The software applications needed to reproduce these results are Microsoft Excel, and PyCharm.
 ## Output
-Two different excel workbooks were written with the results from two slightly different python code.
-The output shows three or five overall consecutive minimum values from each ensemble from the input.
+Three different excel workbooks were written with the results from three slightly different python code.
+The output shows three, four, or five overall consecutive minimum values from each ensemble from the input.
+These results are written from the Python code into Excel workbooks.
 ## Reproducibility
 To reproduce the results for MinimumThreeHydrologyScenariosCode, follow the directions below.
 1. Install Microsoft Excel and Pycharm.